rust-lang/rust/src/doc/rustc/src/codegen-options/index.md

 * `y`, `yes`, `on`, or no value: Enable debug-assertions.
 * `n`, `no`, or `off`: Disable debug-assertions.

-If not specified, debug assertions are enabled only if the [opt-level](#opt-level) is 0.
+If not specified, debug assertions are automatically enabled only if the [opt-level](#opt-level) is 0.

 ## inline-threshold